leyfall/coding_journey/DAYS.md

 Day 68 - 02.23.26

 - In exercism trying to actually solve the lasagna.
+- Getting familliar with the PEP 8 – Style Guide for Python Code